When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 Park your car in the paved lot (there’s a $5 non-resident fee per vehicle) and, wearing your bathing suit, carry your snorkeling gear and towel with you to the designated place where you can enter the water.

-From the parking lot, it’s a 5-minute walk on a trail across a lava rock field to the snorkeling site entry (christened the “Dumps” by surfers long ago for the old dump once located near the parking lot) – but flip-flops are okay for the short walk.
+From the parking lot, it’s a 5-minute walk on a trail across a lava rock field to the snorkeling site entry (christened the “Dumps” by surfers long ago for the old dump once located near the parking lot).
+Flip-flops are okay for the short walk.

 The snorkeling itself is excellent.
 We saw a ton of tropical fish, from needle fish and rainbow-colored parrotfish to yellow butterfly fish and reef triggerfish.